top of page

 Black Forest - Day 10 : Back and forth from Herrenwies to Baden-Baden

 I was half awake and cleaning the tent when I suddenly heard 'guten morgen'.
-I thought it was someone from the campsite, so I replied 'guten morgen'.
+I thought it was someone from the campsite, so I replied, 'Guten morgen'.
 The man kept repeating it, so I went outside.
-It turned out to be a someone from the German television who was making a show about the Black Forest.
+It turned out to be someone from the German television who was making a show about the Black Forest.
 He asked what we were doing and what we thought of the Black Forest.
-I told him how we got there by bike and had planned to hike a lot, but the weather had been bad.
-I think he thought it was interesting, but still walked away.
-A while later he came back and asked if I could repeat certain things, about how we had cycled all the way from the Netherlands and when we would go back again.
+I told him we got there by bike and planned to hike a lot, but the weather had been bad.
+I think he thought it was interesting but still walked away.
+A while later, he came back and asked if I could repeat certain things about how we had cycled all the way from the Netherlands and when we would return.

-At noon we watched tv to see if we could find ourselves, but there were too many channels and several moments at which it could be aired.
+At noon, we watched TV to see if we could find ourselves, but there were too many channels and several moments at which it could be aired.
 I also called home, but my parents also didn't see it.
-Because we were out of food we cycled to Baden-Baden.
-We had previously noticed a sign about waterfalls on the way there, so decided to check it out.
-At the waterfalls we cycled over the hiking trail.
+Because we were out of food, we cycled to Baden-Baden.
+We had previously noticed a sign about waterfalls on the way there, so we decided to check it out.
+At the waterfalls, we cycled over the hiking trail.

 The path next to the waterfalls